 This means that the collector is trying to collect on a debt that they can’t actually take legitimate legal action to complete.
 However, if you say that you do own that debt, the clock could restart.

 What should your letter look like?
 A standard, professional letter is always best.
 Never express emotion.
 Instead, simply state the facts as you know them and be sure you ask several key questions.
 It’s always a good idea to send this letter priority mail making sure you receive a return receipt.

-- Ask for the name and contact information of the original creditor.
+- for the name and contact information of the original creditor.
 (To whom it may concern and mailing address of the original creditor)

-- Ask why the collector believes you own the debt in the first place.
+- why the collector believes you own the debt in the first place.

-- Ask for a record of all owners of the debt.
+- for a record of all owners of the debt.

-- Ask for the amount and age of the debt (including an account number if you’re able).
+- the amount and age of the debt (including an account number if you’re able).

-- Ask under what authority the collector has to collect.
+- under what authority the collector has to collect.

 These questions may seem both self-explanatory and oddly specific.
 However, you’re now following a federal law mandated legal process that will hopefully lead to the expungement of the debt in the first place.
 If they are unable to produce verification, according to the Federal Trade Commission, any violation of the cease and desist is illegal